 Strap on a carrier

 The 1st Class Kid Travel Pillow is a godsend for parents desperate for their kids to sleep inflight as it turns an uncomfortable squishy seat into a cosy mini-bed.
 It’s small enough to fit in your bag, and inflates easily on boarding (our tip: use the overhead plane air vent).
 Kids as old as eight won’t be able to resist its sleep-inducing charms.
 Also check out the fabulous Jet Kids BedBox.
 Designed by a former aircraft engineer, this nifty device doubles as a ride-on suitcase and inflight bed and leg-rest.
 Check out the cool video of the Jet Kids BedBox in action.
-Buy from Taxi Baby on sale at the moment for $239.
-We’ve also got some other great ideas for plane gadgets and games in our handy roundup.
+Taxi Baby has its own inflatable and collapsible solutions for tiny travellers including Plane Pal and SkyBaby.
+We’ve also got some other great ideas for plane gadgets and games in our handy round-up.

 They can smell your fear

 Infants, and even toddlers, have this innate way of detecting when you’re stressed and will take on your vibes.
 If they cry and you get anxious, it will probably only start a vicious cycle of wailing.
 Give yourself a pep talk to stay positive, stop worrying about what everyone else thinks and try to chill while you calm your little one.
 Easier said than done when it turns into hours on end of constant soothing.
 Pop some Rescue Remedy under your tongue routinely to fortify your resolve and keep anxiety at bay.
 It also comes in pastille form and there’s even a version for kids.